 For reasons of Safeguarding within the workshop, it may be necessary on occasion for information to be passed from ReSkilled to a Participant’s referral agency, e.g. in the unlikely event of an incident in the workshop prior to returning.
 It may also be necessary at times for information to be passed from the referral agency onto ReSkilled, e.g. if a participant is particularly suffering from anxiety that morning yet still willing to attend.
 For this reason Information Sharing Agreements have been set up between ReSkilled and referral agencies.

-Information relating to past offences will only be shared with ReSkilled staff or volunteers as deemed appropriate by the Programme Manager (and after a volunteer’s probationary period).
+Information relating to past offences will only be shared with ReSkilled Staff or Volunteers as deemed absolutely necessary by the Programme Manager (and after a Volunteer’s probationary period).

 Recruitment equality monitoring